check-spelling-sandbox/ZLUDA/TROUBLESHOOTING.md

 #### Windows

-On Windows, ZLUDA depends on the rpesence of `amdhip64.dll` and `amd_comgr.dll` being present in the system library search paths (usually `C:\Windows\System32`).
+On Windows, ZLUDA depends on the presence of `amdhip64.dll` and `amd_comgr.dll` being present in the system library search paths (usually `C:\Windows\System32`).
 If they are not present consider reinstalling your Radeon GPU driver.

 ## (Linux only) Trace CUDA calls